projectacrn/acrn-hypervisor/doc/tutorials/acrn-secure-boot-with-efi-stub.rst

 In order to boot ACRN HV with the new EFI-Stub, you need to create a container blob which contains HV image and Service VM kernel image (and optionally pre-launched VM kernel image and ACPI table).
-That blob file is supposed to be stitched to the EFI-Stub to form single EFI application (``acrn.efi``).
+That blob file is stitched to the EFI-Stub to form a single EFI application (``acrn.efi``).
 The overall boot flow is as below.

 .. graphviz::